Variational Visual Question Answering for Uncertainty-Aware Selective Prediction: Experiments

 \subsection{Mixed ID/OOD Experiments}

-Following \cite{dancetteImprovingSelectiveVisual2023}, we use VQAv2 \cite{vqav2} and AdVQA \cite{advqa} as ID and OOD datasets, respectively.
-The samples in AdVQA also use COCO images \cite{coco}, but have a different multimodal distribution (more challenging questions).
-We use the splits from \cite{dancetteImprovingSelectiveVisual2023}, which draw testing data from $P_{\textrm{mix}}$, where
+Following \citep{lyp}, we use VQAv2 \citep{vqav2} and AdVQA \citep{advqa} as ID and OOD datasets, respectively.
+Both datasets use COCO images \citep{coco}, but AdVQA has a different multimodal distribution (more challenging questions).
+We use the splits from \citep{lyp}, which draw testing data from $P_{\textrm{mix}}$, where

 using $P_{\textrm{ID}}=\textrm{VQAv2}$ and $P_{\textrm{OOD}}=\textrm{AdVQA}$.
 Different mixtures are obtained by varying $\alpha\in [0,1]$. \Cref{fig:ood} shows the results for BEiT-3 large.
-Although the accuracy drops equally fast for all methods, \approach remains better calibrated (\cref{fig:ece_ood}) and shows a much slower decline in $C@1\%$ (\cref{fig:cov001_ood}) with a particularly large difference when the AdVQA fraction is $\geq33\%$.
-This supports that, particularly in high-risk applications, \approach is significantly more robust to OOD data than AdamW-trained models.
-More detailed results for the other models and metrics are in Supplement \cref{sec:supp_full_results}.
+Although the accuracy drops equally fast for all methods, \approach remains better calibrated (\cref{fig:ece_ood}).
+The decline in $C@1\%$ is equal in absolute numbers (\cref{fig:cov001_ood}), but this implies that the relative performance of VarVQA vs. AdamW is increasing at higher OOD fractions.
+Thus, there is reason to believe that \approach may be fundamentally more robust to OOD data than AdamW-trained models.
+The results for the other models and metrics are in \Cref{sec:supp_full_results}.